UKDynasty/ukdynasty.github.io/bylaws/index.md

 ### 1.1 Roster size

-Rosters are a maximum of 25 players, with 9 starters.
+Rosters are a maximum of 25 players + 5 taxi squad players, with 9 starters.
 Starting lineups consist of 1 QB, 2 RBs, 3 WRs, 1 TE, and 2 RB/WR/TE flex spots.

+During the season, 3 IR spots are available.

 During the off-season, the roster limit will increase to 30.
 Teams must get their roster down to the in-season limit of 25 by the Sunday before week 1 at 6pm.
 If a franchise is over this limit when the deadline passes, players will be forcefully dropped to comply, in last-in-first-out order.